This is what you need to know about your rights and obligations when renting in Belgium.

 Landlords in Flanders can’t terminate short-term contracts prematurely.

-Long-term rental contracts are the most common ones in Belgium.
-They’re usually referred to as ‘9-year contracts’ even though their length can be anywhere between 3 and 9 years or even without a specified length.
+Long-term rental contracts are common in Belgium.
+They’re often called "9-year contracts," although their length can range between 3 and 9 years or be unspecified.

-Unless you or your landlord terminate your lease before its expiry date, it will automatically be extended to 3 more years under the same conditions.
+Unless you or your landlord terminate your lease before its expiry date, it will automatically be extended for 3 more years under the same conditions.
 You can then terminate it every 3 years without fees, with prior notice of 6 months.
-In Flanders, the tenant is allowed to give a 3 months’ termination notice, while in Brussels and Wallonia you must cancel your contract at least 6 months before its end date..
+In Flanders, tenants are allowed to give a 3-month termination notice, while in Brussels and Wallonia, contracts must be canceled at least 6 months before the end date.

-You can terminate a 9-year contract (or any long-term rental agreement) prematurely without a reason as long as you give a 3 months' notice.
-However, if you end your long-term lease within the first 3 years, you must pay a penalty fee of:
+You can terminate a 9-year contract (or any long-term rental agreement) prematurely without a reason, provided you give 3 months' notice.
+However, if you end your lease within the first 3 years, you must pay a penalty fee of:

-On the other hand, your landlord has to give you 6 months' notice if they want to terminate your lease.
-And they can only terminate your lease if:
+On the other hand, your landlord must give you six months' notice if they want to terminate your lease.
+They can only terminate your lease if:

-Alternatively, after at least 3 years, your landlord can terminate your lease without a reason by paying a compensation of:
+Alternatively, after at least three years, your landlord can terminate your lease without a reason by paying compensation of:

 In most cases, your landlord will request a rental guarantee to compensate them in case their property gets damaged.
 You’ve to pay the specified sum after signing your rental contract and before you move in.